GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

 # GFW-2021Summer-TLS-Proxy-Attack

-Thoughts, discussions, and clarifications on the attack against TLS Proxies initiated by GFW in 2021 Summer (June-July)
+Thoughts, discussions, and clarifications on the attack against TLS Proxies initiated by GFW in 2021 Summer (June-July).

+This is an ongoing incident, thus all information provided here is subjected to change.

+## Latest Status

+07/22/2021 18:36 UTC
+- This attack is no longer active according to my (only) test node.
+You are welcomed to provide any information about this incident.

 ## Background